gohugoio/hugoDocs/content/en/templates/menu-templates.md

 ---

 Hugo makes no assumptions about how your rendered HTML will be structured.
-Instead, it provides all the functions you will need to be able to build your menu however you want.
+Instead, it provides all the functions you will need to able to build your menu however you want.

 The following is an example: